-Figure 10.10.1.2.2-1 MC service emergency alert cancel
+Figure 10.10.1.2.2.2-1 MC service group emergency alert cancel

-1. The MC service user at the MC service client 1 initiates an MC service emergency alert cancel.
+1. The MC service user at the MC service client 1 initiates an MC service emergency alert cancel to inform the server and the group that MC service client 1 is no longer in the emergency state.

-NOTE 2: The MC service emergency alert cancel request carries an indication to also request that the in-progress emergency is to be cancelled.
+NOTE 2: The MC service emergency alert cancel request carries an indication to also request that the in-progress emergency of the group is to be cancelled.
 The MC service server can accept or deny the request to cancel the in-progress emergency state of the group as a whole, separately from accepting or denying the request to cancel the emergency alert at MC service client 1.
 Additionally, an authorized user can cancel either or both the in-progress emergency state of the group and the initiator's MC service emergency alert.

 2. MC service client 1 requests the MC service server to send an MC service emergency alert cancel to the MC service group to which MC service client 1 had previously sent the emergency alert.